ErugoOSS/Erugo/readme.md

 ## Key Features

-- **Effortless Deployment**: Easy to deploy on Docker with the provided docker-compose file
+### Effortless Uploads
+- Multiple file support with progress tracking
+- Folder uploads that maintain structure
+- Large file support with automatic resume
+- Drag and drop interface

+### Human-Friendly Share Links
+- Generate memorable URLs like `you.com/shares/quiet-cloud-shrill-thunder`
+- No more cryptic strings — easy to share and remember

+### Security & Access Control
+- Optional password protection for shares
+- Configurable expiration dates
+- Download limits per share
+- Only authorized users can create shares

+### Customizable Branding
+- Built-in themes (light and dark modes)
-- **Zero-Configuration**: Reasonable defaults out of the box, but easily customised via the web interface
+- Custom themes via the web interface
-- **Human-Friendly Share Links**: Easy-to-read URLs like `you.com/shares/quiet-cloud-shrill-thunder`
-- **Maintains Folder Structure**: When uploading folders, the folder structure is maintained in the share link and subsequent downloads
+- Logo and color customization
+- Easy white-labeling for your organization

+### Powerful Dashboard
+- Track downloads and monitor activity
+- Manage shares, extend expiration, or revoke access
+- Easy user management with invite system

+### Additional Features
-- **Reverse Share**: Users can invite guests to upload files to their account with a one-time reverse share token
+- **Reverse Share** — Invite guests to upload files to your account with a one-time token
-- **Secure Access Control**: Only authorized users can create shares, shares are publicly accessible or can be password protected
-- **Control Expiration**: Shares can be configured to expire after a configurable period of time at upload time.
-Admins can set maximum expiration times for shares
-- **Flexible Configuration**: Built-in themes and branding options, custom themes can be installed via the web interface, easily white-label your Erugo, set maximum upload sizes, maximum expiration times, and more
-- **Automatic Cleanup**: Shares are automatically deleted after a configurable period of time
-- **Email Support**: Full email support for notifications, password reset, and more
+- **Email Support** — Full email support for notifications, password reset, and more
-- **Easy User Management**: Invite, edit, and remove users from the web interface
-- **Interactive Setup**: User-friendly first-run configuration when the web interface is first loaded
+- **Interactive Setup** — User-friendly first-run configuration
-- **Modern Interface**: Clean, intuitive web UI
-- **Open Source**: MIT licensed and ready for white-labeling
+- **Zero-Configuration** — Reasonable defaults out of the box
+- **Automatic Cleanup** — Shares automatically deleted after expiration
-- **Translations**: Erugo is fully translatable and supports multiple languages already
+- **Translations** — Fully translatable with multiple languages supported

+## How It Works

+1. **Upload** — Drag and drop files or select them from your device
+2. **Configure** — Set optional password protection, expiration dates, and download limits
+3. **Share** — Get a clean, human-readable URL to share with anyone
+4. **Manage** — Track downloads, revoke access, or extend expiration dates from your dashboard

 ## Star History

 Give this repository a star to keep track of releases and updates.
 Stars are also great for motivating me to keep adding features!

 [![Star History Chart](https://api.star-history.com/svg?repos=DeanWard/erugo&type=Date)](https://star-history.com/#DeanWard/erugo&Date)

-## Using Erugo

-### Creating a Share

-1. Log in to the web interface
-2. Select files for upload
-3. Share the generated link with your recipient

-### Downloading Files

-Recipients simply need to:

-1. Click the share link
-2. Download the files through the web interface

-### Manage your shares

-1. Log in to the web interface
-2. Click on the cog icon in the bottom right corner
-3. Click on the "My Shares" tab

-You can extend share expiration, expire shares, set maximum downloads, and more.

 ## Customization